Wu Zhu: Sui dynasty

 Emperor Wen decreed that Wu Zhu cash coins be produced in the first year of the Kaihuang period (581 in the Gregorian calendar), alongside the introduction of this new Wu Zhu cash coin the older currencies were gradually being deprecated and with the conquest of the Chen dynasty the coins now known as "Sui Wu Zhu cash coins" were the only circulating currency in all of China.
 The reason why Emperor Wen introduced a new Wu Zhu was because the fiduciary cash coins of the Northern Zhou and Chen dynasties placed the economy in a bad state and the Sui Wu Zhus were set to the original weight of 2 grams.
 The first Wu Zhus are known as the "Kaihuang Wu Zhu cash coins" because of their year of introduction, later Emperor Wen allowed the principalities of the Sui dynasty to cast their own Wu Zhus.
 Additional mints were set up in various prefectures, typically with five furnaces each.
 Cash was frequently checked for quality by the officials.
 However, after 605, private coining again caused a deterioration of the coinage.
 Today these Wu Zhu cash coins are still very common and must have likely been manufactured in immense numbers.
 The fabric of the Wu Zhus of the Sui dynasty is unlike that of any earlier Chinese cash coins but resemble that of the vast majority of later produced Chinese coins.
 The rims of these Wu Zhus tend to be broad and flat, while earlier Chinese cash coins usually have thin and rather rounded rims.
 The basic fabric of a coin is dictated by the minting techniques used to produce it and the Wu Zhus of the Sui dynasty were produced with an entirely new casting technology.

 Among the varieties of the Sui dynasty era Wu Zhu is one which is particularly well-made composed of what the Chinese call "white copper" and are therefore known as "Bai Qian Wu Zhu" cash coins and are believed to have been manufactured in the Jiangnan region.
 The Chinese character "Wu" (五) on these coins is slightly more curved where the lines cross.
 Wu Zhu cash coins from the Sui dynasty are known to be produced in both larger and smaller sizes, the smaller and lighter Wu Zhus were produced later as the country was facing higher expenditures and debased the coinage, the last Wu Zhu cash coins of the Sui dynasty circulated alongside improvised currency such as scraps of iron, paper, and leather.

-List of types of Wu Zhu coins

-Almost 900 different types and over 1800 varieties of Wu Zhu cash coins and Wu Zhu derivatives are known to exist.

-List of variants of Wu Zhu cash coins: